What is Cloudy Pad ?

 Egress (sending data out to Internet from Cloud provider network)

-Most clouders (including AWS, Azure and GCP) will bill Egress traffic (outgoing traffic from their network to the internet) past a certain threshold.
+Most clouders (including AWS, Azure and GCP) will charge for Egress traffic (outgoing traffic from their network to the internet) past a certain threshold.
 Cloudy Pad incurs egress traffic as video stream will be sent from Clouder network to internet on your machine.

 Egress charges may apply typically after 50 hours / month with a 1080p 60FPS streaming setup - time varies depending on your setup and Cloud provider used.
 See Clouder cost recommandations for details.